inoxlang/inox/docs/builtin.md

 ### Graph

-the Graph function creates a directed Graph.
+The Graph function creates a directed Graph.
 ### Tree

-the Tree function creates a tree from a udata value.
+The Tree function creates a tree from a udata value.

 **examples**